JamesonBatista/playwright-plugin-web-from-json/README.md

 ### 🔌 `run` at describe-level & action-level

-- **Describe-level**: _Your json-loader may propagate this to each case before URL resolution._ (If you prefer case-local only, keep it at the case/action level.)
+- **Describe-level**: may be propagated to each case before URL resolution.
 - **Case-level**: runs before navigating (sets `vars.resultFunc`).
 - **Action-level**: short-circuits that action; it only runs the function and stores `vars.resultFunc`.

-`RunPluginFunctions` loader order (from your runner):
+`RunPluginFunctions` loader order:

 1. `opts.functionsPath` (if provided) → 2) `help/plugin-func.ts` → 3) `help/plugin-func.js`